mnzaki/ng-fx/README.md

 5. Make test and check test
 6. Build it, run ```gulp``` and the files will be linted, concatenated, and minified
 7. Push to new branch on your forked repo
-8. Pull request from your branch to ng-Fx master
+8. Pull request from your branch to ngFx master

 ###Format for pull request
 + Pretty standard